kodecocodes/english-style-guide/README.md

 **lists**
 List items should be followed by colons, not dashes.

 If a list includes items, bold them (&lt;em&gt; in WordPress).
 If the list items are code structures, use the bold style rather than the inline code style.
-The colon should appear _outside_ of the bold formatting.
+The colon should appear _inside_ the bold formatting.

 **login, log in**
 "log in" is the verb.
 You log in to your WordPress account to write your tutorial.